 - 3. (M) For the purpose of this regulation, emission control areas shall include: - 3.1. the Baltic Sea area as defined in regulation 1.11.2 of Chapter XXI, the North Sea area as defined in regulation 5(1)(f) of Chapter XXV; and - 3.2. any other sea area, including port areas, designated by the Organization in accordance with criteria and procedures set forth in appendix III to this Chapter. - 4.
 (M) While ships are operating within an emission control area, the sulphur content of fuel oil used on board ships shall not exceed the following limits: - 4.1.
 (M) 1.5% m/m prior to 1 July 2010; - 4.2.
 (M) 1.00% m/m on and after 1 July 2010; and - 4.3.
 (M) 0.10% m/m on and after 1 January 2015. - 5.
-(M) The sulphur content of fuel oil referred to in paragraph 1 and paragraph 4 of this regulation shall be documented by its suppliers as required by regulation 18 of this Chapter. - 6.
-(M) Those ships using separate fuel oils to comply with paragraph 4 of this regulation and entering or leaving an Emission Control Area set forth in paragraph 3 of this regulation shall carry a written procedure showing how the fuel oil change-over is to be done, allowing sufficient time for the fuel oil service system to be fully flushed of all fuel oils exceeding the applicable sulphur specified in paragraph 4 of this regulation prior to entry into an emission control area.
-The volume of low-sulphur fuel oils in each tank as well as the date, time, and position of the ship when any fuel-oil-change-over operation is completed, shall be recorded in such log-book as prescribed by the Administration. - 7.
-(M) During the first 12 months immediately following an amendment designating a specific emission control area under paragraph 3.2 of this regulation, ships operating in that emission control area are exempt from the requirements in paragraphs 4 and 6 of this regulation and from the requirements of paragraph 5 of this regulation insofar as they relate to paragraph 4 of this regulation.
+(M) The sulphur content of fuel oil referred to in paragraph 1 and paragraph 4 of this regulation shall be documented by its suppliers as required by regulation 18 of this chapter. - 6.
+(S) Those ships using separate fuel oils to comply with paragraph 4 of this regulation and entering or leaving an Emission Control Area set forth in paragraph 3 of this regulation shall carry a written procedure showing how the fuel oil change-over is to be done, allowing sufficient time for the fuel oil service system to be fully flushed of all fuel oils exceeding the applicable sulphur specified in paragraph 4 of this regulation prior to entry into an emission control area.
+The volume of low-sulphur fuel oils in each tank as well as the date, time, and position of the ship when any fuel-oil-change-over operation is completed, shall be recorded in such log-book as prescribed by the Administration.